webplatform/docs/Beginners/glossary/index.md

 <dt>RGB</dt>
 <dd>Literally, red, green and blue.
 For our purposes a hexadecimal notation that provides levels for each of the colors red green and blue.</dd>
 <dt>Sans-serif:</dt>
-<dd>Sans meaning without in french, this describes fonts without serifs.</dd>
+<dd>Sans meaning without in french, this describes fonts without serifs, the small projecting features at the ends of character strokes.
+Modern convention holds that sans-serif fonts are preferred over serif fonts for online text, while serif fonts are preferred for print.</dd>
 <dt>Serif</dt>
-<dd>Term used to describe fonts with small lines extending from the edges of letters and symbols</dd>
+<dd>Term used to describe fonts with small small projecting features at the ends of character strokes.</dd>
 <dt>Server:</dt>
 <dd>A computer on which web sites are stored, ready for delivery to those who want to look at them.</dd>
 <dt>Style Sheeet:</dt>